yavrsky/IMA/test/README.md

 !!! both of your accounts (on `mainnet` and `schain`) should have ETH for contracts deploy on mainnet and schain respectively.

+!!! when you run `load_...` tests you need increase or decrease `range_int` parameter inside this tests

 ##### run tests

 single run test from `test` folder